Last updated: 22 February 2026 · Author:

 • Cover letter requesting endorsement/recommendation for the specific expatriate role

-• Passport bio-data copy
+• Passport bio-data page copy

 • CV + certified academic/professional certificates

-• Signed employment contract/appointment letter
+• Signed employment contract / appointment letter

 • Passport photo(s) as required